What is Global UGRAD?

+The online application deadline is December 15, 2023.
+The Embassy will announce application results in January 2024 and will notify all applicants via email.
 Any inquiries about the program will not be answered via phone.
-Please direct all inquiries to email@example.com.
+Please direct all inquiries to firstname.lastname@example.org.

 All U.S. Government scholarship programs are merit-based.
 Although we take into account special circumstances of candidates such as disability, disadvantaged background, or any other notable characteristics, final decision is made based on the candidate’s overall strength as represented by the application quality and interview.
 We also consider one’s ability to be a cultural ambassador and his/her ability and motivation to give back to the community.

 Following are the main steps for selection for the Global UGRAD program:

 Technical Screening: This is the initial review to verify the completeness of the applications.
 During technical screening, we check to see two main things:

 - If applications and any required supplemental documents are complete